RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #821

+Spent the rest of yesterday just LEARNING about parsing and how it works... mainly because the BP files that lead to the `knobs` list to get all of the settings of a device isn't currently mapped so I needed to learn how mapping works in order to eventually build a mapping for it.
+Until then I'm going to skip that automated step and build a direct mapping myself for now that will map a device to a knobs list to create the settings for that device.

 ## #817, #818, #819, #820

 Just spent LOADS of time investigating all of the files I could find related to